-Clay Community Schools had an excellent run utilizing laptops in the 1:1 Program and has now gone to Chrome Books for the 2018-19 school year.
+Clay Community Schools has been successful in utilizing laptops in the 1:1 Program and has now entered the third year in utilizing Chrome Books.
 The focus with 1:1 is not about technology; it is about differentiating curriculum and instruction to meet the needs of individual students.
 Our classrooms need to have both traditional instruction with traditional resources as well as access to the variety of resources that are available to teachers and students on digital platforms.
 If our students are expected to be prepared to meet the challenges of the 21st Century in terms of workplace and post-secondary educational demands, we have to expand the curriculum.
 The 1:1 Program allows our students to have an active role in shaping the learning to their interests and abilities while providing teachers the flexibility to expand their teaching beyond the covers of a textbook.